CryptoNube/crypto-mart/README.md

 3. Prevent buy and/or sell when insufficient balances.

-4. Add coin symbols from coingecko api.
+4. Add coin icons from coingecko api.

 5. Add individual mini charts with chartjs and data from coingecko api.